NCAR/DART/guide/forward_operator.rst

 ----------------------------------

-There are some cases where an extensive computation is required to return the expected value, and/or multiple values are returned from a single computation, for example an external library like a radiative transfer model.
+There are some cases where an extensive computation is required to return the expected value and multiple values are returned from a single computation, for example an external library like a radiative transfer model.

-In practice although there is redundant computation in using only a single value from a library call, in practice this is often fast enough to not be worth trying to cache and reuse the other values.
+Although there is redundant computation in using only a single value from a library call, in practice this is often fast enough to not be worth trying to cache and reuse the other values.

-In future releases of DART there is the possibility of calling the forward operator code for multiple locations at a single time and having the forward operator code return multiple expected values.
+In future releases of DART there is the possibility of adding the feature of calling the forward operator code for multiple locations at a single time, where the forward operator code returns multiple expected values.
-So far the additional complexity has not justified this but if you have a use case which might fit this situation email dart@ucar.edu for further discussion.
+So far the additional code complexity has not justified this but if you have a use case which might fit this situation email dart@ucar.edu for further discussion.